-When a fire broke out in the Rare Books room of the Sydney Conservatorium of Music Library, the fire brigade responded within minutes and quickly used foam to extinguish it.
+When a fire broke out in the Rare Books room of the Sydney Conservatorium of Music Library in 2014 the fire brigade responded within minutes and quickly used foam to extinguish it.
 This fast response contained the fire within the room and saved the items within it from potentially devastating damage.
-The collection was then swiftly assessed by Conservatorium and University of Sydney staff to ensure it was in no further danger while fire recovery and salvage procedures were undertaken.
+The collection was swiftly assessed by Conservatorium and University of Sydney staff to ensure it was in no further danger while fire recovery and salvage procedures were undertaken.